GSA-TTS/usagov-benefits-eligibility/content/life-events/retirement.md

 lede: ""
 secondaryHeadline: "Retirement benefits"

-eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."
+eligibilityCriteriaDescription: "Please check the boxes and select the options that best describe your situation.
+Answer as many questions as possible for the most accurate results."

 eligibilityCriteria:
   - label: "About the applicant"